Nuclear decay parameter oscillations as possible signal of quantum-mechanical nonlinearity and emergent gravity: Introduction

 Nowadays, the most universal microscopic theory is quantum mechanics (QM), so it's worth to start the study of these effects from reminding quantum-mechanical description of nucleus decay \cite {Lan}.
 In its framework, radioactive nucleus treated as the metastable quantum state, evolution of such states was the subject of many investigations and its principal features are now well understood \cite {Fon}.
 However, due to serious mathematical difficulties, precise calculations of decay processes aren't possible, and due to it, the simple semi-qualitative models are used.
 In particular, some decays modes of heavy nuclei can be effectively described as the quantum tunneling of decay products through the potential barrier constituted by nuclear shell and nucleus Coulomb field.
 The notorious example, is Gamow theory of $\alpha$-decay which describes successfully its main features, as well as some other decay modes \cite {Gam,New}.
 However, in its standard formulation, Gamow theory excludes any significant variations of decay parameters under influence of Sun gravity and similar factors.
 In this paper, it's argued that such influence can appear, if one applies for $\alpha$-decay description the nonlinear modification of standard QM, which developed extensively in the last years \cite {Bl,Wn}.
-In particular, we shall use Doebner-Goldin nonlinear QM model for nucleus decay description \cite {DG,DG2}.
-Basing on its ansatz, Gamow $\alpha$-decay theory with nonlinear Hamiltonian will be constructed, and its model calculations compared with experimental results for $^{214}$Po $\alpha$-decay life-time variations \cite {Al}.
+In particular, we shall use Doebner-Goldin nonlinear QM model for the description of gravity influence on nucleus decay parameters \cite {DG,DG2}.
+Basing on its ansatz, Gamow $\alpha$-decay theory with nonlinear Hamiltonian corrections will be constructed, its model calculations compared with experimental results for $^{214}$Po $\alpha$-decay life-time variations \cite {Al}.
+In this framework, observed influence of Sun gravity on nuclear decay parameters corresponds to some emergent gravity theories \cite {Diaz}.